the-events-calendar/tribe-common/readme.txt

 = [4.7.6] TBD =
 * Fix - Make sure to apply `$settings` to each section with the initial values in the customizer [96821]
+* Tweak - Update label on report for suppport to avoid confusions [68687]

 = [4.7.5] 2018-01-10 =